CartoDB/torque/doc/API.md

 # Torque API

-Torque provides two kinds of visulizations.
+Torque provides two kinds of visualizations.

   - static: provides a way to create heatmap like visualizations (note for Andrew: fon). see ``TorqueLayer``
-  - dinamyc: animate points over a map (note for Andrew: Navy) see ``TiledTorqueLayer``
+  - dynamic: animate points over a map (note for Andrew: Navy) see ``TiledTorqueLayer``

 depending on the map provider you are using you need to use different layer type.
 Currently we provide layers for Google Maps and Leaflet.